At a Glance

 After your test is published, you should see the page below.

-From here you can edit test details, clone the test, or unpublish it so that participants can no longer access it.
+From here you can edit test details, clone the test, or unpublish it so that contributors can no longer access it.
 Setting project results to Public will generate a standalone results page you can share with other stakeholders with a separate URL, including stakeholders that do not have a UserTesting account.

 Note: Creators can access, edit, and view results for their own tests.
 They cannot view or access tests launched by others on the account.
 Admins can publish and unpublish tests created by others, just as the creator can.
 However, admins cannot edit tests created by others.
 Once a test is deployed, admins can also view and share results as necessary.